Key Takeaways

 Food

-Food is one area where you will be able to find the most savings.
+Food is one area where you can find the most savings.
 Cut down on dining out and cook more at home.
-Compare prices at different stores to reduce your grocery bills.
+Compare prices at different stores to reduce your grocery bills

-If you are in a tough situation, you can also check to see if you are eligible for food stamps through the Supplemental Nutrition Assistance Program.
-Check to see your eligibility for the SNAP benefits.
+If you are in a tough situation, you can also check to see if you are eligible for food stamps through the Supplemental Nutrition Assistance Program (SNAP).
+Check to see your eligibility for SNAP benefits here.

 Car Payments

-If you have an auto loan, you can check with your lender to see if they have a hardship program.
-While you will need a car for job interviews, it is possible to save money on car payments.
+If you have a car loan, check with your lender to see if they have a hardship program.
+While you will need a car for job interviews, you can save money on car payments.

-If your car payments are quite high, it might be best to switch to a cheaper used car.
+If your car payments are quite high, switching to a cheaper used car might be best.
 Look around and compare your options to find a used car that will be more affordable than what you currently have.

 Phone